Communication-Efficient Federated Optimization over Semi-Decentralized Networks: Introduction

 \subsection{Our contributions}

-To fill the void, we propose a more general communication-efficient algorithm called \alg, which incorporates \textit{gradient-tracking techniques} \cite{zhu2010discrete} and \textit{multiple local updates} \cite{mcmahan2017communication} for solving federated nonconvex optimization over semi-decentralized networks with a probabilistic connection model (shown in Figure \ref{fig:semidecentralized}).
+To fill the void, we propose a communication-efficient algorithm called \alg, which incorporates \textit{gradient-tracking techniques} \cite{zhu2010discrete} and \textit{multiple local updates} \cite{mcmahan2017communication} for solving federated nonconvex optimization over semi-decentralized networks modeled by a probabilistic connection model (shown in Figure \ref{fig:semidecentralized}).
+Such a semi-decentralized communication model (with local updates) allows \alg~to be viewed as a special form of gradient-tracking-based algorithms with time-varying networks.
+However, existing convergence guarantees for nonconvex optimization \cite{lorenzo2016next,lu2020decentralized,huang2022optimal}, cannot fully characterize the benefits of agent-to-server communication and multiple local updates.
+Specifically, applying previous analyses would yield convergence results that depend on the spectral gap of the least connected network---\ie, the underlying gossip communication network---while failing to capture the value of agent-to-server communication.
+To quantify these benefits, our analysis is of independent interest and can be readily extended to time-varying networks.
 The highlights of our contributions are as follows. \begin{enumerate} \item We prove that \alg~converges at a rate of $O\left(1/\sqrt{nT_oK}\right)$ for sufficiently large $K$, where $K$ is the number of communication rounds and $T_o$ is the number of local updates.
 Our result does not impose the strong assumptions on data heterogeneity.
-Moreover, increasing the number of local updates accelerates the convergence over semi-decentralized networks \item We show that the communication heterogeneity in a semi-decentralized network largely alleviates the network dependency of communication overheads via a few agent-to-server communication rounds.
-For large and sparse networks (\ie, $\lambda_w\to 0$), with a very small probability $p=O\left(\sqrt{\lambda_w}\right)$, the dependency will be improved to $O(\lambda_w^{-1})$. \item We conduct extensive numerical experiments on the real-world datasets over various network topologies to show the superior communication efficiency of \alg.
-The results substantiate the convergence speedup brought by multiple local updates and the robustness of our \alg~to data heterogeneity and various topologies, even for disconnected networks. \end{enumerate}
+Moreover, increasing the number of local updates accelerates the convergence over semi-decentralized networks.
+See Table \ref{tab:semi-ML} for a detailed comparison with prior art.

+\item We show that the communication heterogeneity offered by a semi-decentralized network largely alleviates the network dependency of communication overheads in decentralized networks via a few agent-to-server communication rounds.
+For large and sparse networks (\ie, the mixing rate $\lambda_w\to 0$), with a small probability $p=\Theta\left(\sqrt{\lambda_w}\right)$ of agent-to-server communication, the network dependency improves from $O(\lambda_w^{-2})$ to $O(\lambda_w^{-1})$. \item We corroborate the superior communication efficiency of \alg~through simulations on real-world datasets.
+The results substantiate the convergence speedup brought by multiple local updates and the robustness of \alg~to data heterogeneity and various topologies, even for locally disconnected networks.